 \section{Conclusion and discussions}

-In this paper, we studied quantum wavefunctions near black holes.
+In this paper, we studied quantum wave functions near black holes.
 To this end, we utilized the formalism developed by DeWitt \cite{DeWitt:1957at}.
 The equation itself has been known for a long time, but to our knowledge, this is the first time that it is applied to black holes and its solutions are analyzed.
 We in particular focused on the hydrogen atom type configuration, namely, a single electron trapped by black holes.
 We considered time slices of the Schwarzschild and Reissner--Nordstr\"om black hole geometries and explicitly wrote down equations.

 We first derived the equation for free particle in the spatial geometry of the Schwarzschild black hole.
-We found that the equation is rewritten in the form of the confluent Heun equation and the it is therefore solved analytically.
-In order to visualize the wavefunction, we found it convenient to solve the equation numerically.
-We showed that the wavefunction is attracted toward the black hole and observed that particles with higher energy are more strongly attracted.
+We found that the equation is rewritten in the form of the confluent Heun equation and it is, therefore, solved analytically.
+In order to visualize the wave function, we found it convenient to solve the equation numerically.
+We showed that the wave function is attracted toward the black hole and observed that particles with higher energy are more strongly attracted.
 We then introduced a hypothetical electric attractive potential to the Schwarzschild black hole and studied the bound states.
 The equation is again rewritten in the form of the confluent Heun equation.
-We numerically find solutions satisfying appropriate boundary condition and visualized the wavefunctions for the hydrogen atom type configuration.
-We found that the wavefunction and the electron cloud is attracted into the horizon and it is confined around the horizon.
+We numerically found solutions satisfying appropriate boundary conditions and visualized the wave functions for the hydrogen atom type configuration.
+We found that the wave function and the electron cloud are attracted into the horizon and are confined around the horizon.